supriya-gdptl/supriya-gdptl.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Assistant at [Indian Institute of Technology Hyderabad](http://iith.ac.in/)(IITH), supervised by [Dr. Vineeth N Balasubramanian](https://www.iith.ac.in/~vineethnb/index.html).
-I work in the area of Graph Analysis and Geometric Deep Learning: generalizing Deep Learning concepts for graphs (i.e. non-Euclidean data).
-I have recently completed my M.Tech from IITH.
-My thesis topic was **"Undestanding Graph Data Through Deep Leaning Lens"** and final year work on **Interpretable AI** is under review at IEEE ICDM 2018.
+I am a final year M.Tech student with Research Assistantship at [Indian Institute of Technology Hyderabad](http://iith.ac.in/)(IITH), supervised by [Dr. Vineeth N Balasubramanian](https://www.iith.ac.in/~vineethnb/index.html).
+I work in the area of Computer Vision and Graph Analysis.
+Specifically, generalizing Deep Learning concepts for graphs i.e. non-Euclidean data.
+My M.Tech thesis topic was **"Undestanding Graph Data Through Deep Leaning Lens"** and final year work on **Interpretable AI** is under review at IEEE ICDM 2018.
 I also **write blogs** about my understanding of papers on Geometric Deep Learning ([cnnforgraphs.blogspot.in](http://cnnforgraphs.blogspot.in/)).

-My research interest include: Social Graph analysis, Data Mining, Computer Vision, Visual Question Answering.
+My research interest include: Computer Vision, Visual Question Answering, Social Graph analysis, Data Mining.
 I am also looking for an opportunity to do PhD.

-Please find my **resume** [here](https://drive.google.com/file/d/1V2QWGcJWwZDCCvxkQXsxtbKPnMi-u-Q-/view?usp=sharing).
+Please find my **resume** [here](https://drive.google.com/file/d/1disjTh3EbEuH2j-KCoDxZrZDlwQKUTLt/view?usp=sharing).

 I am always open to work on new challenging problems from different domains.
 Please feel free to send me an email([cs15mtech11016@iith.ac.in](cs15mtech11016@iith.ac.in)) if you would like to collaborate.

 ### Updates:

-* \[*7 Aug 2018*\] Our team(me and [Rashmi Narvekar](https://www.linkedin.com/in/rashmi-narvekar-262708110/)) was ranked 186 out of 394 teams in Kaggle Challenge: [The 2nd YouTube-8M Video Understanding Challenge](https://kaggle.com/c/youtube8m-2018).
-We achieved Global Average Precision (GAP) score of 0.82852 on private leaderboard.
+* \[*7 Aug 2018*\] Our team(me and [Rashmi Narvekar](https://www.linkedin.com/in/rashmi-narvekar-262708110/)) was ranked 104 out of 394 teams in Kaggle Challenge: [The 2nd YouTube-8M Video Understanding Challenge](https://kaggle.com/c/youtube8m-2018).
+We achieved Global Average Precision (GAP) score of 0.82853 on private leaderboard.

 * \[*25 Jun 2018*\] Successfully defended my MTech !!
 Link to [thesis](http://raiith.iith.ac.in/4093/1/Thesis_Mtech_CS_4093.pdf)